 Fairy Tales, BBC One (2008)

-And just as a quick bonus, we’re also including a British four-episode anthology series titled Fairy Tales, broadcast in 2008 on BBC One, in this list of the best fairy tale TV shows as well.
+In this list of the best fairy tale TV shows we’re also including a British four-episode anthology series titled Fairy Tales, that was broadcast in 2008 on BBC One.

 The show reimagined Rapunzel, Cinderella, The Emperor’s New Clothes (under “The Empress’s New Clothes”, turning the lead into a female character), and Billy Goat, placing each tale in a modern setting.
 The last episode, however, still features fantasy elements as it occurs in a world “where humans and trolls co-exist”.